accelazh/accelazh.github.io/_posts/2021-11-06-Notes-on-How-to-do-Innovation.md

 Some tips for personal lifestyle

   * Time to stay alone uninterrupted is extremely important.
-Be idle, do routine hand work (non-mental involving), or casual reading.
+It triggers active mind thoughtss when being idle, or do routine hand work (non-mental involving), or casual reading.

   * Don't get too busy.
 Free relaxed time is important.
 Sleep more than enough to let your mind reorganize itself.
+To have a breakthrough idea, it doesn't take time, it takes space.

   * Phone browsing gets updates but is time consuming.
 Separate your time to fragmented time and big block time.
 Only phone with fragmented time.
-Big block time should do big block thing.
+Big block time should do big block things.

-  * Changing the living environment works.
+  * Changing the living environment helps.
 Stay at a new place for a few days to get rid of stereotypes or fixed thinking mindsets.

-Adding new points (2021-12-25)
+Useful tips from more sources

-  * Learn from history, understand upstream and downstream, stand on giant shoulders.
+  * Learn from history, understand upstream and downstream, and stand on shoulders of giants.
 Summarize and analyze down experiences and issues systematically (归纳和总结).
-Dig to bottom rather than solve case by case （治本而不是治标. 局部、全局，以及发散的眼光，前瞻未来的问题。 发现问题、眼光，定义问题。 [Architecture Thinkings by 阿里道延](https://mp.weixin.qq.com/s?fontRatio=1&__biz=MzA5OTAyNzQ2OA==&mid=2649721202&idx=1&sn=97b3edaa344a1d901ee6ad4b8c4830e4&scene=94&subscene=315)
+Dig to bottom rather than solve case by case (治本而不是治标). 局部、全局，以及发散的眼光，前瞻未来的问题。 发现问题、眼光，定义问题。 [Architecture Thinkings by 阿里道延](https://mp.weixin.qq.com/s?fontRatio=1&__biz=MzA5OTAyNzQ2OA==&mid=2649721202&idx=1&sn=97b3edaa344a1d901ee6ad4b8c4830e4&scene=94&subscene=315)

   * Practice writing and presenting to others.
 Clarify and make sure you only present what you understand, and make sure the audience can understand.
 Writing means clarifying your mind; Always try to write something – some of the best ideas will come to you by writing.
 [Instructions for PhD Students - Dimitris Papadias, HKUST](https://cse.hkust.edu.hk/~dimitris/Instructions%20for%20PhD%20Students.pdf)

-  * Read in systematically and compare.
-It's compare rather than read a thing that reveals its intrinsics.
-And innovation comes from the compare.